romainiac/romainiac/README.md

 - 👋 Hi, I’m @romainiac
-- 👀 I’m interested in programming and aninmation
+- 👀 I’m interested in programming and animation
 - 🌱 I’m currently learning react, blender, unity, and anything else that interests me
 - 💞️ I’m looking to collaborate on any project!
 I have not contributed yet, but would love to